 The Competing Teams

 The question is, which four countries will be filling those last four slots?
 The third-placed teams from the Euro 2016 qualifiers include Turkey, Hungary, Ukraine, Norway, Denmark, Sweden, Republic of Ireland, Bosnia and Herzegovina, and Slovakia.
 Turkey have already qualified for the 2016 European Championship, on the basis of being the third-place team with the best record in the qualifiers.
-The other eight teams, meanwhile, will
+The other eight teams, meanwhile, will battle

 From Italy's undefeated performance to Croatia's last-minute leap into the second place slot, Group H was one of the more exciting chapters of the 2016 European Championship qualifying competition.
 Italy and Croatia qualify for Euro 2016 and will be headed to France next spring to compete in the prestigious UEFA tournament.
 Third-placers Norway, meanwhile, will look to win their seat in Euro 2016 with a strong playoff performance.
 Other group members-Bulgaria, Azerbaijan, and Malta-are headed home after failing to qualify.

 To understand Italy's success story in the Euro 2016 qualifiers, we need to look back at last summer's 2014 World Cup in Brazil.
 Though that tournament ended with Germany's national soccer team winning their fourth WC title, surprises and upsets still abounded throughout.
 Three of the biggest and most respected football teams on the planet-Spain, Italy, and England-all